Sales Negotiation Methods That Can Close the Deal

 • Can you repeat your position and get similar results?

 Just remember, value is subjective.
-What matters for one client won’t necessarily be the same for another.
+What matters to one client won’t necessarily be the same as what matters to another.
 Your job is to provide value to each customer individually.

 fact-sheet-red-bear-corporate-overview-cta